GatorLife/.github/README.md

 # GATOR Mission & Vision Statements
 ### Mission:

-**"To equip Cyber Warfare Operators with realistic, adaptive, AI-driven training environments and analytics that optimize readiness and operational excellence."**
+**"To equip Cyber Warfare Operators with realistic, adaptive, AI-driven training environments with analytics that optimize readiness and operational excellence."**

 ### Vision: